IBM-Cloud/DevOps-Services-Docs/docs/jazz_scm_client/index.md

 6. Paste the invitation text, click **Next**, and then click **Finish**.

-7. Enter your alias and IBM id password to sign in to Bluemix DevOps Services.
+7. Enter your alias and personal access token or IBM id password to sign in to Bluemix DevOps Services.

+    **Note**: A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).
+If you use a federated ID, to log in to your Eclipse client, you must use a personal access token instead of a password.
+If you are not a corporate user with a federated ID, then your IBM id and password will work with all clients.
+For information about creating a personal access token, see [Colleen's Blog  - fix URL](https://developer.ibm.com/devops-services/2016/06/16/whats-federated-authentication-and-how-does-it-affect-me/).

 You are now connected to your Bluemix DevOps Services project in Eclipse.
 To see the new repository connection and project area, click the **Team Artifacts** tab.